 Upon article acceptance, most papers are posted on the journal web as accepted manuscripts on JULS Online in advance of publication of the annual JULS print issue, in which they will subsequently appear.
 Authors may communicate whether or not they want their manuscript to be posted online prior to print issue publication by contacting the editorial team in advance.

 There are no submission or publication fees to publish in JULS.
-JULS is committed to open and free access of all undergraduate publications.
+JULS is committed to open and free access for all undergraduate publications from any Canadian institution.
 Operation of JULS is generously supported by UofT inter-departmental funding and support from affiliated institutions.